open-alchemy/Package/api/README.md

 #### Get Spec

-Retrieves the value of the requested spec.
+Retrieves information, including the value, about the requested spec.

 Algorithm:

 1. retrieve the latest spec version from the database,
+1. retrieve information about the spec from the database,
-1. retrieve the spec from storage and
+1. retrieve the spec from storage,
-1. nicely format the spec and return it.
+1. nicely format the spec and
+1. mix the value into the information and return it.

 #### Put Spec